-The Commonwealth War Graves Commission (CWGC) honours the 1.7 million men and women of the Commonwealth forces who died in the First and Second World Wars, and ensures they will never be forgotten.
+The Commonwealth War Graves Commission (CWGC) honours the 1.7 million men and women who died in the armed forces of the British Empire during the First and Second World Wars, and ensures they will never be forgotten.

 History of the CWGC

 The Commonwealth War Graves Commission owes its existence to the vision and determination of one man - Sir Fabian Ware.About our history

 The Strategic Plan is our main strategic planning document.
 It provides a framework for the delivery of the obligations described in our Royal Charter.About Our Vision

 How We Are Funded

 Partner governments of the Commonwealth nations share the cost of the Commission's work proportionately to the number of their graves.About our funding

 We employ staff across a wide range of disciplines, divided into three main categories: horticulture, structural maintenance and office based.About our jobs

 Welcome to the CWGC Media Centre.
 We welcome enquiries from the media and are here to help you tell the stories that matter to you.about our Press room